Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Ensuring that access to data centers is restricted.
 - [ ] Ensuring that hardware is disposed of properly.

---------Till Here-------
 **[⬆ Back to Top](#table-of-contents)**

 ### A customer is using multiple AWS accounts with separate billing.
 How can the customer take advantage of volume discounts with minimal impact to the AWS resources?

 - [ ] Create one global AWS account and move all AWS resources to tha account.
 - [ ] Sign up for three years of Reserved Instance pricing up front.
-- [ ] Use the consolidated billing feature from AWS Organizations.
+- [y] Use the consolidated billing feature from AWS Organizations.
 - [ ] Sign up for the AWS Enterprise support plan to get volume discounts.

 **[⬆ Back to Top](#table-of-contents)**